 There are several ways that you can cook a leech if need be.
 Some ways that you can do so are:

-- Crushed and Cooked Over Fire – If you do not have options on how to cook your leech, doing so over a fire is one of the easiest ways.
+- Crushed and Cooked Over Fire – If you do not have options for cooking your leech, doing so over a fire is one of the easiest ways.
 You can crush the leech and then basically fry it.
 This will make sure it’s dead and make it easier to prepare.

 - Flavor the Leech – While you may not have an adequate amount of spices should you be eating leeches for survival, adding flavor can help make things more digestible.
 You can forage for wild greens, spices, or other ways to add to the leech for an easier taste.

-- Try a Recipe – This may sound silly considering we are talking about a leech.
-However, if you simply want to try the leech out of curiosity, you can find recipes online.
+- Try a Recipe – This may sound silly, considering we are talking about a leech.
+However, if you want to try the leech out of curiosity, you can find recipes online.
 These will go over ways you can use the leech in a dish and make them palatable.

-Clearly, eating a leech will always be eating a leech.
-However, by cooking it and adding some extra ingredients, it can be much easier to eat.
+Eating a leech will always be eating a leech.
+However, cooking it and adding some extra ingredients can be much easier to eat.

-Of course, this leads into the question of if leeches are even nutritious?
-While the leech itself is not something you will want to eat for an extended period of time, it can keep you alive if there are no other food options.
-The main nutritional value that comes from leeches will be protein.
+Of course, this leads to the question of if leeches are even nutritious.
+While the leech itself is not something you will want to eat for an extended period, it can keep you alive if there are no other food options.
+The main nutritional value that comes from leeches is protein.

-While this may be a gross fact, if the leech has recently eaten there will be blood present.
+While this may be a gross fact, if the leech has recently eaten, blood will be present.
 This blood can serve as a source of iron and other minerals.
 Some things to keep in mind about the nutrition from eating leeches are: